5 Mentionable Signs That a Criminal Case is Weak

 There is a conception that criminal case is tough to beat in the trial, but it is wrong.
 Almost 90% of the cases get dropped before even going to the trial room.
 And the rest 5 to 10% of the cases have something to work on.

-There are many reasons why a criminal case may appear weak in front of the defense lawyers.
+There are many reasons why a criminal case may appear weak in front of the defense attorneys.
 It could be for less witness, lack of evidence, loss of proper witness, political pressures, or big guns involved, etc.

 Here are the top 5 signs that a criminal case is weak, and the case can be solved easily.
 So keep reading.